docker/docs/compose/compose-file.md

 `external` cannot be used in conjunction with other volume configuration keys (`driver`, `driver_opts`).

-In the example below, instead of attemping to create a volume called `[projectname]_data`, Compose will look for an existing volume simply called `data` and mount it into the `db` service's containers.
+In the example below, instead of attempting to create a volume called `[projectname]_data`, Compose will look for an existing volume simply called `data` and mount it into the `db` service's containers.